 In other cases specialised fabs are used to produce product in situ.
 This is particularly common on infrastructure projects for bridges, buildings and other fixed constructs.
 In these cases mobile fabs arrive on site, spread over the assembly area and grow the product directly.
 Specialised fabs are still regarded as a class of fabricator if they retain the ability to return to a generalist form.
 This despecialisation usually requires a significant amount of time, energy and material.

 Autofab production efficiency greatly depends on the toposophic level of its designer.
-Modosophont created units have long since plateaued at an average construction rate of 10kg/m3/hour, though this is a wide average.
+Modosophont created units have long since plateaued at an average construction rate of 10kg/m^3/hour, though this is a wide average.
 The more complex an item is (i.e. the more smaller, specialised cells involved in its manufacture) the slower it will be produced and vise versa.
-This average rate scales up-and-down to a point; generalist fabs cannot be built smaller than one litre in volume as they lack sufficient space for the range of constructor cells necessary to be universal assemblers.
+Typical modosophont fabs mass 100kg/m^3 when fully extended and can compress to one tenth of their volume for convient storage and transport.
+Thus, given the average production rate, a modo fab can grow in size by 10% per hour (though the replication of components).
+Production scales to a point; generalist fabs cannot be built smaller than one litre in volume as they lack sufficient space for the range of constructor cells necessary to be universal assemblers.
 However, with cleverly designed libraries they may be able to construct and install within themselves the tools necessary to build a desired product (or a further set of tools).
 Larger fabs or multiple fabs working in tandem can significantly speed up product construction time, albeit with diminishing returns due to the limits of final product assembly and maximum possible task parallelisation.
-Industrial fabs often have transport systems large enough for many sophonts to walk through abreast.
+While increasing the size of a fan will inevitably result in no faster construction speed for a given item batches of said item are entirely possible.
+Industrial fabs with very high production rates often have synthesis cells and transport systems large enough for many sophonts to walk through abreast.